 Video Completion Rate

-Video Completion Rate (VCR) is a key performance indicator in digital marketing that measures the percentage of viewers who watch a video advertisement in its entirety.
+Video Completion Rate (VCR) is a key performance indicator in digital marketing that measures the percentage of viewers who watch a video advertisement.
 It provides insights into the level of engagement and effectiveness of video content.

 Google Advertising